AsukaCHikaru/portfolio/public/contents/blog/project-fiddlesticks-devlog-1.md

 thumbnail-direction: landscape
 featured: false
 ---
 This is the first dev log of my current indie game project: Project Fiddlesticks.
-As of July 9th 2025, it is underdevelopment for v0.2.0.
+As of July 9th 2025, it is under development for v0.2.0.

 ![A long swordman in a grid-based dungeon.
 He can see a zombie lurking in the darkness.](project-fiddlesticks-devlog-1_1.png)(In-game rendering.
 Captured on M3 Pro.
 All content subject to change.)